 Much of Dragon Ball’s popularity can be attributed to its main character Goku, a happy-go-lucky and sometimes dopey hero with boundless power and a heart of gold.

-Here’s top 5 Goku’s attacks that you can pull off.
+Here’s a quick rundown of a few of Goku’s attacks that you can pull off.

 Goku has thrown hundreds of roundhouse kicks over the course of his time on our screens.
 He’s used them against foes like Frieza, Cell, Majin Buu—even Vegeta, who has evolved from his biggest rival into one of his most trusted allies.